albajarazeth/albajarazeth/README.md

 ### Hey!
 I'm Alba and I like to code : )

-- I’m currently working as a Software Engineer 👨‍💻
+- I’m a Software Engineer
 - My main stacks are Java/React
 - I’m looking to collaborate on anything really!
 - I’m looking currently taking the relational-databases course on FCC